-AbstractGenome research has spawned unprecedented volumes of data, but characterisation of DNA and protein sequences has not kept pace with the rate of data acquisition.
-To anyone trying to know more about a given sequence, the worldwide collection of abstract and papers remains the ultimate information source.
-The goal of the BioMinT project is to develop a generic text mining tool that (1) interprets diverse types of query, (2) retrieves relevant documents from the biological literature, (3) extracts the required information, and (4) outputs the result as a database slot filler or as a structured report.
-The BioMinT tool will thus operate in two modes.
+Genome research has arose unrivalled data volumes, but notion of DNA and protein regularity has not stored according to the data acquirement level.
+To anyone attempting to learn more about a provided regularity, the international set of abstract and documents is still the genuine information resource.
+The aim of the BioMinT project worked out with Canadian Healt&Care Mall is to elaborate a generic text mining tool that (1) interprets different types of enquiry, (2) obtains appropriate papers from the biological literature, (3) extracts with the mandatory information, and (4) provides the outcomes as a database slot filler or as a structured report.
+The BioMinT tool will thus performs in 2 patterns.
 As a curator’s assistant, it will be validated on SWISS-PROT and PRINTS; as a researcher’s assistant, its reports will submitted to the scrutiny of biologists in academia and industry.
 The project will be conducted by an interdisciplinary team from biology, computational linguistics, and data/text mining.

-Description of work
+Description of Work